The expert for air filtration in smoke houses

 Pollution control problems in the food processing industry:

 Typical smoke and odour emissions of food processing plants derive from the treating of organic substances.
 They consist of smoke or aerosols consisting of odour, tar, oil or grease.
-Filtering equipment therefore must be able to extract both particulate matter (grease, tar) as well as odours from the exhaust air.
+Filtering equipment therefore must be able to extract both particulate matter (grease, tar) as well as odours from the exhaust air and clean these flue gases.
 Unfortunately, most conventional filter media can quickly turn unsuitable for food processing applications due to tar and grease sticking to their surfaces in a short period of time, preventing exhaust air from passing through.

 Contact our expert in air filter systems for smoke houses